CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Step 1: Adding a task.*

-The date is October 17, 2016.
-You have to buy groceries from the local supermarket but you are only free to do so on a weekend.
+You have to buy groceries from the local supermarket today as your relatives are coming to visit for the weekend.
 You decide to remind youself with the aid of Linenux.
 Type the following line in the command box:

-`> add buy groceries et/2016-10-22 8:00AM`
+`> add buy groceries et/today 7.00pm`

 *Step 2: Setting a reminder.*

-You worry that you might not have enough cash to buy groceries and decide to withdraw money from a nearby ATM machine on the way home from work on Friday.
+You worry that you might not have enough cash to buy groceries and decide to withdraw money from a nearby ATM machine at your workplace.
 Type the following line in the command box:

-`> remind buy groceries n/withdraw money et/2016-10-21 6:00pm`
+`> remind buy groceries n/withdraw money et/today 6.00pm`

-*Step 3: Listing tasks for the day.*
+*Step 3: Making spelling mistakes*

-Time flies and it is already Friday.
-You wonder what needs to be done for the day.
+Linenux provides a quick way to fix typing mistakes.
 Type the following line in the command box:

-`> list et/2016-10-21 11:59PM`
+`> addd play the piano`

-or more simply,
+Typing the above line with the spelling mistake will cause a prompt to appear on the bottom-right corner of the window.

-`> today`
+`> yes `

-This will show you the list of tasks and reminders to be done for the day.
+Replying yes to the prompt will add the task 'play the piano' without having to type everything again.
+How convenient!

 *Step 4: Marking a task as done.*

-You repeat step 3 on Saturday and realised that you needed to buy the groceries.
-You hastily went out to buy them, thus completing all of your work for the day.
+It is 8.00pm already and you have just finished buying the groceries.
 Type the following line in the command box:

 `> done buy groceries`